appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 ### Computed value

 In the Table widget, computed values refer to a column property that allows you to access and manipulate the displayed value using JavaScript expressions.
 This property can only be accessed within the column settings.
-You can use the `currentRow` property to access each row's column values
+You can use the `currentRow` property to access each row's column values.

 For instance, suppose you have a table with a column named `dob` that displays the date of birth for each row.
 By using the `{{currentRow['dob']}}` reference, you can access and display the data for the `dob` column in each row.
 With this reference, you can also create custom expressions that compute new values based on the data in the current row.